airpair/chatroom-of-requirement/post.md

 for private use, where any user who knows of the server can be trusted [(much like the Room of Requirement itself)][Protection].
-This minimal design also helps keep the amount of code not necessary to demonstrate what's needed to implement a real-time chat app with these technologies to a minimum.
+This minimal design also helps keep the amount of code not necessary to demonstrate what's needed to implement a real-time app with these technologies to a minimum.

 [IRC]: https://en.wikipedia.org/wiki/Internet_Relay_Chat_services
 [Protection]: http://harrypotter.wikia.com/wiki/Room_of_Requirement#Protection